 Among the many age-related impairments that lead to institutional care, those related to changes in brain functioning have the most significant implications for public policy and priorities for further research.
 Changes in the brain, especially those that affect sensory, motor, sleep, cognitive, and emotional functioning, profoundly influence the quality of life of older individuals.
 Reduced functional capacity not only limits independence but also influences the attitudes of others toward the aging person, affects the individual’s self-image, and often determines the nature and quality of health-care services.

-The Division of Neuroscience is composed of three branches: Neurobiology of Aging, Behavioral and Systems Neuroscience, and Dementias of Aging.
 Overall, the Division supports a broad spectrum of research aimed at elucidating how the central nervous system and behavior are affected by normal as well as pathological aging.
-An emerging focus is how the processes of aging and age-related cognitive decline intersect with the development of Alzheimer’s disease (AD) and other dementias of aging.
+An emerging focus is how the processes of aging and age-related cognitive decline intersect with the development of AD and other dementias of aging.
 The basic theme throughout the Division is to understand the aging nervous system in order to foster the maintenance of health and improve the quality of life of the older population.

 Extramural Program Office Manager